Harland JI, Garton LE. Whole-grain intake as a marker of healthy body weight and adiposity. Public Helath Nutrition. 2008 Jun; 11(6): 554-563.

 - Original epidemiology research: Cohort, cross-sectional or case studies in humans reported in full in peer-reviewed journals

-- Clear definition and measurement of whole grain
+- Clear definition and measurement of whole grains

 - Use of suitable measures of body weight maintenance: